hashicorp/vagrant/website/docs/source/v2/provisioning/shell.html.md

 end
 ```

-I understand if you're not familiar with Ruby, the above may seem very
+I understand that if you're not familiar with Ruby, the above may seem very
 advanced or foreign.
 But don't fear, what it is doing is quite simple:
 the script is assigned to a global variable `$script`.
 This global variable
 contains a string which is then passed in as the inline script to the